How to use Feeling Responsive

 Up to table of contents {: .text-right }

 By default comments are turned off.
-You can customize the default behaviour in config.yml
+You can customize the default behaviour in config.yml.
+To turn on comments just add comments: true to front matter using the page layout layout: page.

 Up to table of contents {: .text-right }